-Tyson Sampson is an Eastern Band Cherokee Indian ( ᎠᏳᏫᏯ ᎨᏯᏔᎯᎤᏁᏉᎳᏗᏍᎩ).
-He has been educating about harvesting and processing regional flora for 21 years.
+Tyson Sampson (they/them/he/him) is an Eastern Band Cherokee Indian (ᎠᏳᏫᏯ ᎨᏯᏔᎯᎤᏁᏉᎳᏗᏍᎩ).
+Tyson has been educating about harvesting and processing regional flora for 21 years.

-Tyson organizes his relations to document culturally sensitive life-ways to prepare the next wave of Traditional Ecological Resiliency.
+Tyson organizes their relations to document culturally sensitive life-ways to prepare the next wave of Traditional Ecological Resiliency.
 The collective is referred to as the Bigwitch Indian Wisdom Initiative.

-His project is rooted in Cherokee cultural knowledge and values.
-His group has been working together to learn and share Cherokee plant knowledge over many decades.
+Their project is rooted in Cherokee cultural knowledge and values.
+Tyson’s group has been working together to learn and share Cherokee plant knowledge over many decades.

 Tyson stated, “our circle includes Elders, historians, mentors, Cherokee plant experts, and fluent speakers who grow and gather food, walk in the woods together laughing and crying in ways which honor our people, the ancestors and the ancient homeland that shapes who we are.”